Campden Tablets: What They Can And Can't Do.

 One of the most commonly used ingredients in home wine making are Campden tablets.
 You will find them in almost any of the wine making recipes you will use; talked about in almost any of the wine making books you will read; and called into action by just about any of the homemade wine instructions you will follow.

 What Do Campden Tablets Do?

-Since their introduction into wine making, they have also become routinely used for sterilizing the juice prior to fermentation.
-By adding Campden Tablets a day before adding your wine yeast, you can start your fermentation with a clean slate, so to speak.
+Since their introduction into wine making, Campden tablets have also become routinely used for sterilizing the juice prior to fermentation.
+By adding Campden tablets a day before adding your wine yeast, you can start your fermentation with a clean slate, so to speak.
 All the unwanted micro organisms will be gone.

 What Campden Tablets Don't Do?

 Many beginning winemakers believe that Campden tablets are a magic pill of sorts.
 One that can instantaneously stop a wine fermentation dead in its tracks.
 While it is true that Campden tablets can bring a fermentation to its knees for a period of time, it is also true that these fermentations will usually gather themselves back up and eventually overcome the effects of the tablets.
 The result is a continued fermentation – sometimes after the wine has been bottled.